Aishwarya-Hariharan-Iyer/tp/docs/DeveloperGuide.md

 Taking into account the ease of use and the benefits of input validation, Alternative 1 was chosen as the current design to match keywords against targets.

-**Aspect: How Find Command handles multiple keywords for a prefix:**
+**Aspect: How Find Command handles multiple keywords for name and title prefixes:**

 **Alternative 1: (current choice)** At least one word in the target must match exactly with at least one keyword.
 * Pros: The user can search for many keywords at once such that the user can filter the list based on multiple criteria.